apacheignite/documentation/3rd-party-integration/base-concepts.md

 If you are using **PRIMITIVE** or **BLOB** persistence strategy you don't need to specify internal elements of `valuePersistence` tag, cause the idea of these two strategies is that the whole object should be persisted into one column of Cassandra table (which could be specified by `column` attribute).

-If you are using POJO persistence strategy you have two option (similar to two options for keys):
+If you are using POJO persistence strategy you have two option (similar to the same options for keys):
 * Leave `valuePersistence` tag empty - in a such case, all the fields of POJO object class will be detected automatically using such rules:
   * Only fields having simple java types which could be directly mapped to [appropriate Cassandra types](http://docs.datastax.com/en/developer/java-driver/1.0/java-driver/reference/javaClass2Cql3Datatypes_r.html) will be detected.
   * Fields discovery mechanism takes into account `@QuerySqlField` annotation: